MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/xib.md

 Note that the `NSLabel` is accessed in C# by the direct name that you assigned it in Xcode when you created its outlet in Xcode, in this case, it's called `ClickedLabel`.
 You can access any method or property of the exposed object the same way you would any normal C# class.

 > [!IMPORTANT]
-> **NOTE:** You need to use `AwakeFromNib`, instead of another method such as `Initialize`, because `AwakeFromNib` is called _after_ the OS has loaded and instantiated the User Interface from the .xib file.
+> You need to use `AwakeFromNib`, instead of another method such as `Initialize`, because `AwakeFromNib` is called _after_ the OS has loaded and instantiated the User Interface from the .xib file.
 If you tried to access the label control before the .xib file has been fully loaded and instantiated, you’d get a `NullReferenceException` error because the label control would not be created yet.

 Next, add the following partial class to the `MainWindow` class: